bilalsiddiqi629/Mock_Spotify_Wrapped/README.md

 This is a mock Spotify wrapped project.
-It utilizes PySpark to clean raw Spotify listening data and generate summary statistics, a locally hosted PostgreSQL server to host the data, and PowerBI to visually display the data.
+It utilizes PySpark to query raw Spotify listening data and generate summary statistics, a locally hosted PostgreSQL server to host the data, and PowerBI to visually display the data.
+The PowerBI dashboard contains interactive features as well.

 <img width="876" height="488" alt="image" src="https://github.com/user-attachments/assets/d2571917-2e3c-4a90-b357-1fb03bf10b5d" />